 This scheme is popular with broadband operators thanks to the ease of building redundant and distributed infrastructure.

-Advantages of VAS Experts DPI BRAS/BNG over traditional server gateways:
+Advantages of Stingray SG BRAS/BNG over traditional server gateways:

 - Independent traffic control and prioritization by applications and AS in each uplink, torrenting throttling in case of bandwidth congestion.